 Aliya, an Urban Studies major, interned at the Greater Philadelphia Coalition Against Hunger during her junior year.
 As part of their fieldwork experience, Urban Studies majors spend at least one semester working with Philadelphia-area community organizations.
-On campus, students and professors converge in the classroom for weekly discussions on their ongoing experiences.
-Aliya’s internship felt very meaningful to her –she assisted individuals in theprocess of applying for food stamps or looking for nearby food pantries.
+On campus, students and professors converge in the classroom for weekly discussions about their ongoing experiences.
+Aliya’s internship felt meaningful as she assisted individuals in the process of applying for food assistance or looking for nearby food pantries.
 Aliya’s internship informed her senior year thesis, in which she investigated how social service workers manage stressors and find support in an under-resourced system.
-Aliya’s experiences demonstrate the synergy between academic study, student work, and research in Penn’s urban community
+Aliya’s experiences demonstrate the synergy between academic study, student work, and research on campus and in Philadelphia.

-Alongside her undergraduate degree, Aliya is completing a Masters degree in Nonprofit Leadership through the School of Social Policy & Practice (SP2).
-Similar to her Urban Studies coursework, SP2 classes combine theory and practice.
-One of Aliya’s most influential courses, Urbs 404: Philanthropy and the City with Professors Doug Bauer and Greg Goldman, provides a deeper understanding of nonprofit funding and the role of foundations in making decision for the public good.
-The class simulates the work of actual philanthropic organizations by dividing the students into groups that act as mini foundations.
+Alongside her undergraduate degree, Aliya is completing a Master’s degree in Nonprofit Leadership through the School of Social Policy & Practice (SP2).
+Similar to her Urban Studies coursework, SP2 classes combine theory with practice.
+One of Aliya’s most influential courses, URBS 404: Philanthropy and the City with Professors Doug Bauer and Greg Goldman, provided a deeper understanding of nonprofit funding and the role of foundations in making decisions for the public good.
+The class simulated the work of actual philanthropic organizations by dividing the students into groups that act as mini foundations.
 Each group chooses an area of focus, drafts their vision, and formulates organizational values.
-Each group is also given $10,000 to bestow on an organization that they feel represents their ideals and priorities.
+They then are given $10,000 to bestow on an organization that they feel represents their ideals and priorities.
 Aliya’s group contacted organizations working on housing and throughout the semester reviewed grant applications and conducted site visits, meeting with key community leaders.
-In a final presentation, Aliya and her peers outlined their process and their decisions to support Dignity Housing, a program committed to relieving homelessness and poverty in Philadelphia.
+In a final presentation, Aliya and her peers outlined their process and their decision to support Dignity Housing, a program committed to relieving homelessness and poverty in Philadelphia.
 Building on this experience, Aliya and a Penn classmate attended the Philanthropy Lab Conference where they represented a Philadelphia nonprofit, PAR-Recycle Works, and met other students passionate about nonprofit work.

-Aliya, an Arabic and Islamic Studies minor, also studies Arabic at Penn.
-While she was exposed to Arabic during her early schooling, Aliya’s Penn coursework allows her to expand her vocabulary and writing and reading skills.
+Aliya is earning a minor in Arabic and Islamic Studies.
+While she was exposed to Arabic during her early schooling, her Penn coursework has expanded her vocabulary, writing and reading skills.
 Aliya can now translate many of the prayers that are part of her regular religious practice.